24th February 2026

 AI in production: opportunities, areas of application and challenges

-AI in industry: How artificial intelligence is changing production and how companies can benefit
+AI in the manufacturing industry: How artificial intelligence is changing production and companies can benefit

 Industrial production is going through structural change.
 Global supply chains, increasing cost pressure, shortage of skilled work and volatile markets are forcing companies to rethink their production systems.